How to Get and Use Personal Loans for Your Small Business

 Most business lenders will look at the factors above―but they also consider how long you’ve been in business, your annual revenue, and potentially your business credit score.

 For now, though, just focus on making a list of your borrower qualifications.
-Make a note of your credit score (and consider checking out your credit report), jot down your income, and figure out if there’s any collateral you want to offer.
+Make a note of your credit score (and consider checking out your credit report), jot down your income, and figure out if there’s any collateral you're willing to offer.

 With this list in hand, you can start looking for a lender.